kimmknight/PTAlignToGrid/README.md

 Cisco Packet Tracer is a great tool for learning about networking (and more).

-One shortcoming with it is that when you place/move devices in the logical workspace, they are very difficult to align and so your network topologies look unprofessional.
+One shortcoming with it is that when you place/move devices and shapes in the logical workspace, they are very difficult to align and so your network topologies can look unprofessional.

 Packet Tracer has an option called *Align logical workspace objects* which attempts to offer some alignment as you move devices.
 The problem is, it doesn't work properly and often makes things worse.